 When we are out in public and our daughter gets overwhelmed, her fight or flight kicks in.
 This is anxiety 101 (and is extremely common with any child experiencing ADHD, SPD or anxiety ect).
 It is completely pointless to attempt to discipline (teach) her in the moment, as none of our feedback would be absorbed and it could actually send her into a full-blown explosive meltdown.
 We guide her to a quiet place, wait for her cortisol levels to regulate and then firmly but calmly discuss what happened.

-When in public, ignore the looks, ignore the expectations, and repeat a positive affirmation to yourself “I’m doing what’s best for my child, I’m doing what’s best for my child…”
+When intervening with challenging behaviors in public do your best to ignore the looks, ignore the expectations of others, and repeat a positive affirmation to yourself “I’m doing what’s best for my child, I’m doing what’s best for my child…”

-4.Focus on strengths.
 While many days are full of challenges like transitioning out the door for school and disruptive behaviors, we often forget to focus on the hilarious, creative, and amazing things are awesome kids are doing.
 It is highly likely our child is intellectually gifted in some area and has a highly creative mind and fun personality traits.
 Positivity breeds positivity.
-When we try to consciously focus our attention on the bright spots, an amazing thing happens, the light suddenly starts to grow.
+When we try to consciously focus our attention on the bright spots with ADHD in kids, an amazing thing happens, the light suddenly starts to grow.